 Then he says lunch is great, but eating his flesh and blood is best.
 And he teaches on God's sovereignty, not man's autonomy (John 6:65) and he loses a whole lot of people.
 He goes from packing out the arena to leading a small group.

 Let us beware of negating the scandal for fear of losing a crowd.
-Jesus needs no adornment, and he certainly won't stand for having his message twisted or enhanced for maximum customer satisfaction.
+Jesus needs no bonus features, and he certainly won't stand for having his message twisted or enhanced for maximum customer satisfaction.
 You don't need to add more cowbell to Jesus.

-You may end up with a crowd, but you may end up with no Jesus.
+You may end up with a crowd, but you will end up with no Jesus.